 Yes, many PSN trophies should work fine offline.
-In fact, many games come with their own trophy lists, and players can earn them even without a PSN ID or being connected to that network.
+Many games come with their trophy lists, and players can earn them even without a PSN ID or being connected to that network.

 The difference is merely a social one, and you won’t be able to share the lists of your accomplishments with others.
 However, you’ll still get the points for them.

 Yes.
 In addition to being able to play without a PSN ID or account and still earn trophies, you can continue the progress you would have made had you been online.

 For example, if you have an account but can’t log in, you can continue playing your game from the save file as usual.
 As you earn progress toward achievements, that will be reflected in your game’s save file.
 Once you are back online, the network servers will check for this progress and sync it.